Part 31: From Buttons to Serial — Why UART is the Cornerstone of Embedded Communication

 The Road Ahead

-The UART tutorial consists of 13 articles, divided into six stages.
+The UART tutorial consists of 13 parts, divided into six stages.

 Stage 1: Motivation (Part 31)

-The article you are reading right now.
-It explains why we need to learn UART, what the final result looks like, and what hardware to prepare.
+This is the part you are reading right now.
+It explains why we need to learn UART, what the final result looks like, and what hardware needs to be prepared.

 Stage 2: Hardware Fundamentals (Parts 32-33)

-Part 32 breaks down the UART protocol itself—how synchronization works without a clock line, what a data frame looks like, how baud rate and oversampling work, and why 115200 is the most common default baud rate.
-Part 33 shifts to the STM32F103's USART peripheral—the differences between the three USART instances, key registers, GPIO alternate function pin configuration, and a preview of the NVIC interrupt connections.
+Part 32 dissects the UART protocol itself—how to synchronize without a clock line, what the data frame looks like, how baud rate and oversampling work, and why 115200 is the most common default baud rate.
+Part 33 shifts to the STM32F103 USART peripheral—the differences between the three USART instances, key registers, GPIO alternate function pin configuration, and a preview of NVIC interrupt connections.

 Stage 3: HAL + Blocking I/O (Parts 34-35)